Selectează o Pagină

 Let's look at the three most common ways that technicians inadvertently sabotage the preload and doom the fastener.

-Dirty, Damaged, or Unlubricated Threads: Imagine trying to tighten a nut with threads full of sand, murdărie, or rust.
+1. Dirty, Damaged, or Unlubricated Threads: Imagine trying to tighten a nut with threads full of sand, murdărie, or rust.
 Much more of your applied torque will be wasted overcoming this extra friction.
 If the OEM specifies 500 Nm of torque, and you apply 500 Nm to a rusty, dry bolt, you might only achieve 50% of the intended preload.
 The joint is effectively loose from the moment you put the wrench down.
 The bolt is not stretched enough, the clamping force is low, and the joint will be susceptible to slippage, putting the bolt in shear and leading to its eventual failure.
 Invers, using an overly effective lubricant not specified by the OEM can have the opposite effect.
 The friction is so low that the same 500 Nm of torque might over-stretch the bolt, taking it past its yield point and permanently damaging it.
 The rule is simple: threads must be clean, undamaged, and lubricated only with the specific lubricant (De ex., engine oil, molybdenum paste) and amount recommended by the machine's manufacturer.

-The Uncontrolled Fury of Impact Wrenches: The "rattle gun" or pneumatic impact wrench is a wonderful tool for disassembly.
+2. The Uncontrolled Fury of Impact Wrenches: The "rattle gun" or pneumatic impact wrench is a wonderful tool for disassembly.
 For the controlled assembly of critical fasteners, it is a menace.
 The rapid, hammering blows of an impact wrench make it impossible to apply a precise amount of torque.
 It is incredibly easy to grossly over-torque a bolt, stretching it far beyond its yield point in a fraction of a second.
 A yielded bolt is a failed bolt.
 It has lost its springiness and cannot maintain clamp load.
 Using torque sticks can help, but they are still not a substitute for a calibrated torque wrench for the final, critical tightening.
 The proper procedure is to use a standard wrench or a low-powered impact gun to run the nuts down until they are snug, and then use a calibrated manual or hydraulic torque wrench for the final, precise application of torque.

-The Dangerous Gamble of Re-using Track Bolts: "It still looks fine, why can't I use it again?"
+3. The Dangerous Gamble of Re-using Track Bolts: "It still looks fine, why can't I use it again?"
 This is a question driven by a desire to save money, but it is based on a fundamental misunderstanding of what happens to a bolt when it is properly tightened.
 A high-strength track bolt, when torqued to its specification, is designed to be stretched into its elastic region, very close to its yield point.
 This process of being tightened, subjected to operational loads, and then removed can cause it to fatigue.
-More importantly, it is highly likely that at some point in its service life, it was stressed to its yield point, meaning it has been permanently stretched.
+Mai important, it is highly likely that at some point in its service life, it was stressed to its yield point, meaning it has been permanently stretched.
 It will not return to its original length.
 If you try to re-use this bolt, it will not be able to achieve the same preload for the same torque value.
 It is fatigued, its dimensions have changed, and its performance is no longer predictable.
 High-strength structural bolts, especially those in dynamic, high-load applications like an undercarriage, should be considered one-time-use items.
 The cost of a new track bolts and nuts set is negligible compared to the cost of the failure that a re-used, compromised bolt can cause.

 The Torque-Turn Method: A More Accurate Approach